Driver who killed eight-month-old baby in pram has sentence reduced

 At the Court of Appeal on Tuesday, her barrister said the sentence was “manifestly excessive” and should be reduced, stating that the case concerned a “lapse of concentration”.

-Three senior judges ruled that Curtis’s sentence was “manifestly excessive” and reduced it to one of three years, while increasing her disqualification from driving from six years to seven-and-a-half years.
+Three senior judges ruled that Curtis’s sentence was “manifestly excessive” and reduced it to one of three years, while reducing her disqualification from driving from eight years to seven and a half years.

 Mr Justice Butcher, sitting with Lord Justice Bean and Judge Richard Marks KC, said: “We say at once that this is a truly tragic case.